Automattic/component-themes/src/themes/README.md

 }
 ```

-Sometimes it will be desirable to customize a partial to be used in a particular location.
-In this case the partial object should be copied into the location previously occupied by the partial reference.

-## Page Templates
+## Templates

-A whole page can be saved as a shared component called a "layout".
-These are defined in an object within the theme called `templates` and are identical to the definition of pages (they may also contain partials), but they must be referenced in a page to see them.
+A whole page can be saved as a template within the theme.
+These are defined in an object within the theme called `templates` and are identical to the definition of pages (they may also contain partials).

+Just as with theme components, there are two ways to use a template:

+1. Copy the template into a new page.
+2. Refer to the template in the page, which will use the theme's version of the page.

-To use a page layout in place of defining a page directly, just replace the page definition object with one that contains the key `layout` where the value is set to the key of the layout.
+To use a page template in place of defining a page directly, just replace the page definition object with one that contains the key `template` where the value is set to the key of the template.

-For example, here is a `blog` layout used as a home page:
+For example, here is a `blog` template used as a home page:

 ```json
 {